-Plan on Preventative Furniture Maintenance in Central New Jersey
+Plan on Preventative Furnace Maintenance in Central New Jersey

 Basic furnace maintenance is the short solution to making sure that your big investment has the longest life possible.
-Edison Heating & Cooling recommends a short preventative maintenance visit HVAC technicians around once a year, typically at the end of summer.
+Edison Heating & Cooling recommends a short, preventative, maintenance visit with an HVAC technician around once a year; typically, at the end of summer.
 We’ll help you get your furnace ready for another cold season of constant use by ensuring that it’s clean and in good working order.
 Regular maintenance promotes home safety for years to come.

 Home Safety Includes Your Furnace

 Maintenance for any element of your heating or cooling system usually impacts one of two areas: safety and savings.
 From a safety perspective, oil, gas, and even electric-based heating systems all present fire hazards due to the inherent nature of the heating elements used to warm air.
 While the exact type of danger can vary, the one thing you can do to catch warning signs early is work with Edison Heating & Cooling to inspect your entire system.

 As an extra reason, furnaces that come with a manufacturer’s warranty frequently include the stipulation that the warranty is only valid as long as regular maintenance is pursued.
 That means that if your furnace breaks down or causes a more serious problem on your property due to negligence and lack of maintenance, your warranty may not cover the damages and you’ll have to pay for repairs out-of-pocket.

 Long-Term Savings on Your Heating Bill